themepark-dev/tp-docs/docs/setup.md

 Next create a new file called `theme-park.conf` and add the following code: (Note: It's not really necessary to create the conf file but I think it looks cleaner in the location blocks)

+!!! warning
-!!! note "Note" Make sure to add the config before any rewrites and not inside any /api location blocks!
+    Make sure to add the config before any rewrites and not inside any /api location blocks!

 ```nginx
     proxy_set_header Accept-Encoding "";